The Nevo--Santos--Wilson spheres are shellable: Abstract

 \section{Abstract}

 Nevo, Santos, and Wilson constructed $2^{\Omega(N^d)}$ combinatorially distinct simplicial $(2d-1)$-spheres with $N$ vertices.
-We prove that all spheres produced by one of their methods are constructible.
-Combining this with prior results of Kalai, Lee, and Benedetti--Ziegler, we conclude that for all $D \ge 3$, there are $2^{\Theta(N^{\lceil D/2 \rceil})}$ constructible simplicial $D$-spheres with $N$ vertices.
-When $D = 3$ or $D$ is even, this asymptotics also holds for the number of shellable spheres.
+We prove that all spheres produced by one of their methods are shellable.
+Combining this with prior results of Kalai, Lee, and Benedetti and Ziegler, we conclude that for all $D \ge 3$, there are $2^{\Theta(N^{\lceil D/2 \rceil})}$ shellable simplicial $D$-spheres with $N$ vertices.